Introduction

 The parishes and town councils this applies to

-Bridgwater, Bruton, Burnham on Sea and Highbridge, Castle Cary, Chard Town, Cheddar, Crewkerne Town, Frome, Glastonbury, Ilminster Town, Martock, Minehead, North Petherton, Shepton Mallet, Somerton, South Petherton, St Cuthbert Out, Street, Taunton, Watchet, Wellington, Wells, West Monkton, Williton, Wincanton Town, Yeovil Town.
+Bridgwater, Bruton, Burnham on Sea and Highbridge, Castle Cary, Chard Town, Cheddar, Crewkerne Town, Frome, Glastonbury, Ilminster Town, Martock, Milborne Port, Minehead, North Petherton, Shepton Mallet, Somerton, South Petherton, St Cuthbert Out, Street, Taunton, Watchet, Wellington, Wells, West Monkton, Williton, Wincanton Town, Yeovil Town.

 You can find Parish Council contact details on our Democracy website.